 ______________________________________________________________________

-It wasn't a fear of public speaking; I have no problem with that.
-Nor was it a fear of new social interaction - people generally consider me an extrovert.
+It wasn’t a fear of public speaking—I have no problem with that—nor was it a fear of new social interactions; people generally consider me an extrovert.

-It was the event, the disc jockey turning on the music and seeing couples heading giddily to the dance floor.
-No amount of alcohol could bring me rhythm.
+It was the event itself.
+Couples giddily headed to the dance floor when the disc jockey turned on the music.
+No amount of alcohol could give me rhythm.

-The banquet could not just be a banquet; it was a banquet and dance.
-Immediately after hearing the second word, my anxiety began to creep up.
-It was a fear of exposure, the sorrow of being incompetent in this most ancient courtship ritual.
+The banquet could never just be a banquet; it had to be a banquet and a dance.
+As soon as I heard the second word, my anxiety started creeping in.
+It wasn’t just a fear of exposure but the sorrow of knowing I was incompetent in this most ancient courtship ritual.

-Storybooks are full of magic dance moments - looking into one another's eyes, falling in love on the dance floor, "the last waltz," "floating toward me on the ballroom floor."
-And none of this can be mine.
+Storybooks are filled with magic dance moments—looking into each other’s eyes, falling in love on the dance floor, the last waltz, floating toward someone as if weightless.
+But none of this is mine.

-I remember being at a wedding and seeing two hopelessly drunk young Russian guys.
-Their dancing was random spasms of energy and movement amplified through a glorious inebriation.
-Bad dancing.
-Yet they were having the time of their lives.
+I once attended a wedding and saw two hopelessly drunk young Russian guys.
+Their dancing was a chaotic series of spasmodic movements amplified by glorious inebriation—bad dancing by any standard.
+Yet, they were having the time of their lives.

 I envied them.

-It is hard to stand outside the dance floor the entire evening (and to plan a social life around "not dancing").
-Indeed, you can leave early, which can knock off an hour.
-Then there is the loitering time (hoping desperately to find another non-dancer burning to get in a protracted conversation), waiting in the drink line and washroom time.
-But you can try as you may; you can’t waste away an entire evening hanging out by the washrooms.
+It’s exhausting to stand outside the dance floor for an entire evening (and to design a social life around avoiding dancing).
+Sure, you can leave early—maybe knock off an hour.
+There’s the loitering strategy, searching desperately for another non-dancer who wants a deep conversation.
+You can stretch out drink line visits and extend bathroom breaks.
+But no matter how hard you try, you can’t waste an entire evening by the washrooms.

-So, I inevitably find myself standing outside the gyrating horde, trying to look like someone who has just left the dance floor, perhaps even tapping my foot in a carefree moment.
-I will, though, never cease to be amazed that many of those dancing seem to be enjoying themselves; it is such an alien pleasure to me.
-Indeed, it might be one area where the Taliban and I see eye to eye.
+So, inevitably, I find myself standing outside the pulsating horde, trying to look as though I’ve just left the dance floor, maybe tapping my foot in a feigned moment of carefree enjoyment.
+What amazes me is how so many people on the floor genuinely enjoy themselves.
+That level of pleasure is utterly alien to me.
+Indeed, it may be the one area where the Taliban and I see eye to eye.

-But the beat seems incapable of descending my torso; my legs and arms are obstinate.
-And those rare times when I am coerced onto the floor, I move but do not dance.
-I shift my body weight from one foot to the other and try to make one of those edge-of-the-dance-floor moves, where you talk and do a moderate shuffle.
-But I am not moving to the music; I am wondering why I never left the safety of the outer fringes of the ballroom and am desperately hoping to maintain some semblance of dignity.
+But the beat refuses to descend into my body.
+My arms and legs remain stubbornly uninspired.
+And when coerced onto the floor, I move but do not dance.
+I shift my weight from one foot to the other, attempting that “edge-of-the-dance-floor” move—just enough motion to appear engaged while maintaining an escape route.
+But I am not moving to the music; I am thinking about how I should have stayed on the fringes and prayed to preserve some dignity.

-If I could trace this phobia, it was in primary school.
-My first dance.
-It was the late seventies, and the lights went off at Viscount Alexander School in Winnipeg, and there I was.
-Move right foot right, bring left foot over to meet it, move left foot left, bring right foot over to complete it.
-Dancing was relatively easy.
-Oh, how foolish I was - thinking a passable grade of dancing was moving in a shuffle reminiscent of a metronome.
+It would be my first dance if I could trace this phobia to a single moment.
+It was the late seventies at Viscount Alexander School in Winnipeg.
+The lights dimmed, and there I was.
+Right foot right, left foot over to meet it, left foot left, right foot over to meet it.
+A shuffle is reminiscent of a metronome—precise, mechanical.

-At that moment, my confidence was shattered for a lifetime; I was relieved of one childhood delusion: the one I could move on the dance floor and fit in.
-I never wanted to be good at it; my ambitions were modest.
-All I wanted was for someone to scan the dance floor and see just a mass of moving bodies, not a mass of moving bodies and one awkward person whose body language spoke so clearly of insecurity.
-That night, I left the dance in tears, angry at a world that would condemn me.
+At that moment, my confidence shattered.
+I was relieved of one childhood delusion: I could move on the dance floor and fit in.
+I had no ambitions of being great—just to be invisible among the moving bodies.
+But that night, I left the dance in tears, furious at a world that would condemn me for something so small.

-I was raised in a WASP-ish home, where classical music was the norm and no one ever danced, where, as far as I could tell, no one ever considered dancing.
+I grew up in a WASP-ish home where classical music played, but no one danced.
+As far as I could tell, no one even considered dancing.